Claiming state benefits

 Bob applies to find out what benefit he can claim to provide him with a replacement income.
 If Bob qualifies for Universal Credit, he will receive a single monthly payment which can cover a variety of the components mentioned above.

-Employment & Support Allowance
+Can he claim Employment & Support Allowance?

 There are different types of Employment & Support Allowance.
 What was known as income-related Employment & Support Allowance is now part of Universal Credit and is claimable based on a means testing of household income and savings available.
 There is also a non means tested version of Employment & Support Allowance which is related to National Insurance contributions called ‘New Style Employment & Support Allowance’.
-This is not part of Universal Credit and cannot be paid at the same time at the same time as Statutory Sick Pay.
+This is not part of Universal Credit and cannot be paid at the same time as Statutory Sick Pay.

 Let’s say that Bob is still off work sick after his Statutory Sick Pay ends (28 weeks).